dhrubach/nlp_bot_restaurant/data/nlu/nlu.md

 - Can you find me a good restaurant?
 - Would you be able to search a place to eat?
 - A place to have food
-- Feeling hungry, can you help?
+- Feeling hungry, can you help
 - I am hungry, find a restaurant
 - Get me some food quickly
 - Pick some place for me to eat quickly